 The owner has sheep, horses and poultry and a large vegetable garden.
 Occasionally fresh eggs and vegetables will be available to purchase (also frozen lamb).

-|Size:||Sleeps up to 8, 4 bedrooms|
+|Size||Sleeps up to 8, 4 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, Internet access, DVD player, Staffed Property|
+|Luxuries||Log fire, Internet access, DVD player, Staffed property|

-|General:||Central heating, TV, Video player, CD player|
+|General||Central heating, TV, Video player, CD player, Wi-Fi available|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||4 bedrooms, 2 bathrooms of which 1 family bathroom and 1 en suite|
+|Rooms||4 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 En suites|

-|Furniture:||Single beds (4), Double beds (2), Cots (1), Dining seating for 8, Lounge seating for 10|
+|Furniture||Single beds (4), Double beds (2), Cots (1), Dining seats for 8, Lounge seats for 10|

 The house has an imposing entrance hall with mezzanine landing.
 The sitting room is spacious with inglenook fireplace, seating for up to ten people, grand piano, stone flagged floor.
 The farmhouse kitchen has a dining area, granite work surfaces, Aga, double electric oven, fridge-freezer, ceramic hob, microwave oven and dishwasher.
 A utility room with oil fird central heating boiler (heats water too) also has washing machine and tumble drier.
 Water softener.
 There is a downstairs toilet.
 The back door allows access to rotary washing line.